 The Fiscal Surety Office accepts, monitors, and releases fiscal surety payments for improvements to environmental, health, safety controls, and public infrastructure.

-Information on building inspections, commercial site, and subdivision inspections, and environmental inspections performed by the Development Services Department.
+Information on building inspections, commercial site and subdivision inspections, environmental inspections, and utlitiy cut inspections performed by the Development Services Department.

 The Land Use Review Division reviews and permits site plan and subdivision applications for compliance with Chapters 25 and 30 of the Land Development Code.